 Pulaski is a somewhat small town located in the state of Virginia.
 With a population of 8,890 people and four constituent neighborhoods, Pulaski is the 76th largest community in Virginia.

-Pulaski is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pulaski is a town of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Pulaski who work in office and administrative support (13.97%), sales jobs (11.89%), and management occupations (8.17%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pulaski is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Pulaski is a town of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Pulaski who work in office and administrative support (14.04%), sales jobs (11.44%), and management occupations (9.93%).

 As is often the case in a small town, Pulaski doesn't have a public transportation system that people use for their commute.

 The people who call Pulaski home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pulaski residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pulaski include German, English, Italian, and Scots-Irish.
+Important ancestries of people in Pulaski include Irish, English, Scots-Irish, and Dutch.

 The most common language spoken in Pulaski is English.
 Other important languages spoken here include Spanish and German.